gogh: Focus with Your Avatar on Steam - User reviews, Price & Information

 gogh: Focus with Your Avatar is a character customization, cozy and cute game developed and published by ambr.

-Released on April 30th 2025 is available only on Windows in 15 languages: English, Simplified Chinese, Japanese, Korean, French, Italian, German, Spanish - Spain, Indonesian, Spanish - Latin America, Thai, Vietnamese, Portuguese - Brazil, Russian and Traditional Chinese.
+Released on April 30th 2025 is available on Windows and MacOS in 15 languages: English, Simplified Chinese, Japanese, Korean, French, Italian, German, Spanish - Spain, Indonesian, Spanish - Latin America, Thai, Vietnamese, Portuguese - Brazil, Russian and Traditional Chinese.

 The Steam community has classified gogh: Focus with Your Avatar into these genres: